collegiumv/cv_doc_legacy/cvos/work/printing.md

 ---

 #Update
 Printing has been updated to improve performance and stability.
 For the most part, this update will be seemlessly integrated into your experience.
-However, the program `okular` has been found to be a culpret in the slowness of the printers.
+However, the program `okular` has been found to be a culprit in the slowness of the printers.
 Therefore we recommend against using it, and instead recommend any of the following programs.
 (We are working to add more to this list)

 * Google Chrome - `google-chrome`
 * Firefox - `firefox`